awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_EC2_Scheduling_at_Scale/_index.md

 You will learn about best practices for cost optimization and the implementation of mechanisms, aided by automation at scale, that empower application owners to follow actionable tasks for cost optimization.

+**References:** *This lab focuses in one of the modules from the re:Invent 2022 workshop [SUP304 - Continuous Cost and Sustainability Optimization](https://catalog.us-east-1.prod.workshops.aws/workshops/42c0fe7e-8d1c-4d5f-8b48-c818c7952242/en-US)*

 ## Goals